 |Light green color fresh yard long beans in a market.
 Photo courtesy: Gary Stevens.|

-Yard long beans generally harvested while the pods are at their immature stage, just before to full development.
+Yard long beans generally are harvested while the pods are at their immature stage, just before full development.
 Hence, they tend to perish early if kept open for a few hours.
-In the farms, the beans transferred to cold storage facilities soon after harvest.
+In the farms, the beans are transferred to cold storage facilities soon after harvest.

-Fresh, tender beans can be readily available year-round in the farmer markets all over Asia.
+Fresh, tender beans can be readily available year-round in farmer markets all over Asia.
 In the USA, however, you may find them in selected markets that specialize in Asian/ Cantonese vegetables or some supermarkets supplying them from the West Indies.
 They generally sold in loosely tied small bunches.

 Choose smooth, firm yet flexible, fleshy, long, and uniformly green immature pods.
 Avoid mature, tough, flabby, yellow, or shriveled pods as they indicate old stock, and hence, out of flavor.

 Once at home, treat them as you do for French or green beans.
 Store in a plastic bag and place in the refrigerator set at optimal humidity where they stay fresh for 2-4 days.

-Young yard-long (asparagus) beans generally cooked like vegetables.
-To prepare: swish the beans in a bowl of fresh water.
+Young yard-long (asparagus) beans generally treated like other common vegetables in cooking.
+To prepare, swish the beans in a bowl of fresh water.
 Mop them dry using a paper towel.
 Trim the ends.
 Cut the beans into desired lengths using a paring knife.

 Yard long beans feature in almost all the parts of East Asian cuisine.
 They impart unique beany flavor in the dishes.